Chester Zoo: Himalayas

-Heart of Africa

-The Heart of Africa exhibit opened in 2025.
-The expansive 22.5 acre exhibit is home to 57 species, including 15,000 locusts, a flock of 107 greater flamingos, critically endangered vultures, and a colony of naked mole rats.
-Built around a large open savannah with multiple species living side by side, the exhibit is also the new home to the zoo's giraffes, African wild dogs and sees the return of zebra to the zoo.

-The indoor habitat, Hidden Savannah, houses 11 cold-blooded species including the African bullfrog and red spitting cobra, as well as critically endangered pancake tortoises.
-Hidden Savannah is also home to short-eared sengi and pygmy mice.

-The existing Eastern black rhino exhibit also forms part of the Heart of Africa location, at the north-western corner of the zoo site.
+The Zoo's Himalayan habitat opened in March 2024 and is designed around a purpose-built, immersive exhibit for snow leopards.
+The exihibit is modelled on the rocky terrain of the cat's natural habitat and includes rocky cliffs, air-cooled caves and two outdoor areas with glass viewing windows.
+Male Nashin and female Nubra are the first snow leopards to be held at Chester and were sourced from European zoos as part of a global conservation breeding programme.
+They produced a female cub, Bheri, in 2025.
+Other species on show in the Himalayan zone include red pandas and Lord Derby's parakeets.

 Other exhibits

-Bordering the paddocks is a waterway running north-south along which the water bus formerly travelled, past island groups of white-faced sakis, Alaotran bamboo lemurs and howler monkeys.
+Bordering the onager and cheetah habitats is a waterway running north-south along which the water bus formerly travelled, past island groups of white-faced sakis, Alaotran bamboo lemurs and howler monkeys.
 A variety of callitrichids, including cotton-top tamarins, were formerly housed on the Bamboo lemur Island, whilst the howler monkey and white-faced saki exhibits were formerly home to black-and-white ruffed lemurs and red ruffed lemurs.
-A nearby island viewable from Bats Bridge was previously home to lowland anoa and is now home to babirusia.
+A nearby island viewable from Bats Bridge was previously home to lowland anoa and is now home to babirusa.
 In the southeast corner of the zoo are enclosures housing an assortment of animals, including red pandas, Southern pudu, Cabot's tragopans and the wetland bird nursery.
 The former cassowary exhibit next to the anteaters was redeveloped in 2016.

-Near the Rare Parrot Breeding Centre is an aviary currently housing spectacled owls that was formerly home to macaws and keas.
-The remainder of the zoo's owl collection are seen nearby.
-The owl aviaries were recently modified.
+Near the off-show Rare Parrot Breeding Centre is an aviary currently housing brown wood owls that was formerly home to macaws and keas.
+The remainder of the zoo's owl collection are house in aviaries near June's Food Court and great green macaws can be found near the Tropical Realm.